Eastern Green Links: Scotland-England Green Link 1 (SEGL1)

+In December 2022, the connection received approval from the UK energy regulator Ofgem.
+As of July 2024, construction was expected to run from 2025 to 2029.
+Construction began on 13 February 2025.

 The cable will carry 2 GW.
 The DC voltage will be +/-525 kV, using voltage source converter (VSC) technology, carried on cross-linked polyethylene (XLPE) cables, with a fall back option of mass impregnated (MI) cables.

-Economic case

-The investment required is £1.294billion.

-Project partners

-SEGL1 is being developed by Scottish Power Transmission plc (SPT) and National Grid Electricity Transmission plc (National Grid).

 Eastern Green Link 2 (EGL2)

-Current status

-In December 2022, the connection received approval from the UK energy regulator Ofgem.

-As of December 2022, the project was in the "early development" stage.
-Early enabing works are expected in 2024, with the main construction phase starting in 2025.
-Target date for energisation is 2029.

-Route

 The cable will run from Sandford Bay, at Peterhead in Scotland, to the Drax Power Station in Yorkshire, England.
 The northern converter station will be next to the existing power station at Peterhead.

 The subsea portion of the cable will be approximately 440 km long, from the Aberdeenshire coast to the East Riding of Yorkshire.